Dog friendly pubs restaurants and cafés

 Braemar countryside, Cairngorms National Park

 Thanks to the Land Reform (Scotland) Act 2003, you and your dog have the right to walk almost anywhere in Scotland, so long as you stick to the Scottish Outdoor Access Code.
 From sweeping countryside and thriving woodland to rolling hills and sandy beaches, Scotland's jaw-dropping landscapes will get your dog's senses working overtime.
-Here are some great options:
+Here are some 'pawfect' options for a dog friendly trip:

 - See leaping salmon at the Hermitage and Black Linn Falls in Dunkeld, where you and your dog can enjoy a beautiful walk past the tallest Douglas Fir in Britain.